 All land professionals responsible for assisting or preparing pipeline applications to the National Energy Board (NEB) or the Alberta Energy Regulator (AER).

 Part 2 of the Pipeline Plain Talk series will explore the new realities of developing pipeline projects in Canada in response to stakeholder concerns.
-This 1.5 hour seminar will focus on the internal and external challenges faces by land and other stakeholder engagement professionals in preparing and managing pipeline "new build" applications under provincial and federal regulatory frameworks.
+This 1.5 hour seminar will focus on the internal and external challenges faced by land and other stakeholder engagement professionals in preparing and managing pipeline "new build" applications under provincial and federal regulatory frameworks.
 An overview of the NEB's application life cycle will be presented and contrasted to the AER's.

 After completing this seminar, participants will be able to: